Optimally Controlling a Random Population: Hard Cases

 A \reintro{Countdown Game} is given by a directed graph $\?G=(V,E)$, where edges carry positive integer weights, $E\subseteq (V\x\+N_{>0}\x V)$.
-For an initial pair $(v,c_0)\in V\x\+N$ of a vertex and a number, two opposing players (Player~1 and~2) alternatingly determine a sequence of such pairs as follows.
+Given an initial pair $(v,c_0)\in V\x\+N$ consisting of a vertex and a number, two opposing players (Players 1 and 2) alternately determine a sequence of such pairs as follows.
 In each round, from $(v,c)$, Player~1 picks a number $d\le c$ such that $E$ contains at least one edge $(v,d,v')$; then Player~2 picks one such edge and the game continues from $(v',c-d)$.
-Player~1 wins the game iff the play reaches a pair in $V\x\{0\}$.
+Player~1 wins the game if and only if the play reaches a pair in $V\x\{0\}$.

-\textsc{CountdownGame} is the decision problem which asks if Player~1 has a strategy to win a given game for a given initial pair $(v_0,c_0)$.
-All constants in the input are written in binary.
+\textsc{CountdownGame} is the decision problem{} which asks if Player~1 has a strategy to win a given game for a given initial pair $(v_0,c_0)$.
+All constants in the input are represented in binary.

 \begin{proposition}[Thm.~4.5 in \cite{JLS2007}] \textsc{CountdownGame} is \exptime-complete. \end{proposition}